 In the recent past, the Violent Crime and Drug Ttrafficking Unit has paid particular attention, first to cocaine in the 1980s, and then to methamphetamine, which had been dramatically increasing in use and distribution in the Midwest.
 Missouri, second only to California in methamphetamine production since the early 1990s, was seriously overwhelmed.
 In response to the meth problem, in December of 1996 the Office of National Drug Control Policy created the Midwest High Intensity Drug Trafficking Area (HIDTA), which included Missouri.
 Under the HIDTA Initiative, dozens of local, state and federal agencies received an infusion of federal funds to reduce and disrupt the importation, distribution and clandestine manufacturing of methamphetamine.
 HIDTA's mission has since evolved into a poly-drug strategy as methamphetamine has leveled off and new drugs such as Ecstasy, GHB, Ketamine, and Oxycontin have become popular.

 Additionally, gang-related drug crime has significant impact within various communities across the Western District of Missouri.
 The Narcotics and Violent Crimes Unit is committed to prosecuting gang-related criminal offenses in an effort to reduce this troubling behavior.

-To contact the Narcotics Unit, call 1-800-733-6558, or locally in Kansas City call 816-426-3122.
+To contact the Violent Crime and Drug Trafficking Unit, call 1-800-733-6558, or locally in Kansas City call 816-426-3122.